-*- mode: python -*-

 def _get_symmetric_offset(qmin, qmax, shape, dtype, device):

-return torch.full(shape,
+return torch.full(

 fill_value=-round((qmin + qmax) / 2),